Social media has changed the way businesses interact with consumers online.

 Google Analytics offers a rich database of statistics and analytics that can (and should) guide your posting and strategy decisions.

-Leverage this information to learn as much as possible about which content is making the biggest impact with your community.
-Evaluate how and why some content works and some falls short.
+Leverage this information to learn as much as possible about which content has the biggest impact on your community.
+Evaluate how and why some content works, and some falls short.